-By sixteen, I’d been kicked out of my house for bringing my girlfriend home to meet my parents, as I refused to lie about who I was.
+When I was 16, I came out as a lesbian, and got kicked out of my house by my father for bringing my girlfriend home to meet my parents, as I refused to lie about who I was.
 Having few options, I took my first job at the same summer camp I’d attended as a kid—the first place that ever felt like home.
 From there, I built a life with my own hands.
 I ran away from boarding school in my senior year, and took a job at the local fire department.
 I earned my EMT certification at 18 and went on to become a Firefighter and Paramedic Lieutenant-Specialist, specializing in rescue work that most people couldn’t stomach.
 I walked into burning buildings, pulled shattered bodies from twisted metal, talked people off ledges, and once carried a transplant heart and its recipient in the same ambulance through New York City traffic.
 I led.
 I taught.
 I lived.
 I thrived.

 I left that career behind after seeing more tragedy than any human being should ever have to see, and a handful of moments I’ll never write about simply because there are no words to describe them.
 I walked away when my certification expired, and I never looked back—because some chapters don’t need closure.
 They just need to end.

-I’m a multi-published writer, a master photographer, and a polymath with with a 178 IQ, and far too many certifications, life experiences, and accolades to list.
+I’m a multi-published writer, a master photographer, a queer intersex woman, and a polymath with a 178 IQ, and far too many certifications, life experiences, and accolades to list.
 I was personally mentored by Allen Ginsberg.
-I passed all my Firefighter and EMS exams with near-perfect scores.
+I passed all my Firefighter and EMS exams with high scores.
 I can rebuild a web server, rewire a house, and outshoot most men at the range—but I’d rather fix my tractor, mow my ten acres, and keep the world at arm’s length.

 I live in Vermont, in a modest ranch-style house on a farm I maintain myself.
 I don’t pay people to do what I can do myself with my own two hands.
 I like dirty fingernails, freshly changed oil, and the sound of the radio in the background because silence has never been kind to me.
 I’m not interested in luxury.
 I want grit, utility, and freedom—and I have all three.